honeylouluzon/Introduction-to-Vibe-Coding-Visualizer/README.md

 - Fully responsive design
 - Accessibility support
 - **Entity Management**: Add, delete, or update available entities for drag-and-drop comparison
+- **Listen Button**: Listen to the conversation and story text using text-to-speech.
+Toggle to stop playback.
+- **Menu Button**: Hamburger-style button below the main title, before the entities section, opening a dropdown menu.
+- **Menu Dropdown**: Includes links to LLM Model & API Key settings, Privacy Policy, and Terms of Use pages.
+- **LLM Model & API Key Modal**: Select from available LLM models and input your API key.
+Modal theme matches the page theme.
+- **Privacy Policy and Terms Pages**: Accessible from the menu, displaying content from PrivacyPolicy.md and Terms.md.

 ## Getting Started